2020PB/police-brutality/reports/Rhode Island.md

 ## Providence

-### Police pepper spray protesters attempting to block highway | September 23rd
+### Police pepper spray protesters attempting to block highway | 2021-09-23

 Protesters and police argue as protesters attempt to block a highway.
 Police tell them it is unsafe.
 Protesters then move to the edge of the highway.
 One officer grabs a protester by the arm, pushing him away, as other protesters begin climbing a fence to leave the area.
 After a scuffle, police pepper spray protesters.
 Protesters then continue to climb the fence and leave the area.